nuxt/docs/en/guide/assets.md

 This option is helpful for files like `robots.txt`, `sitemap.xml` or `CNAME` (which is important for GitHub Pages deployment).

-In your code, you can then reference these files relatively to the root (`/`):
+In your code, you can then reference these files relative to the root (`/`):

 ```html
 <!-- Static image from static directory -->